 Our competitions are structured around a detailed case alongside a curated sourcebook of traditional and modern Jewish texts.
-By applying the texts in the sourcebook, students construct legal arguments to address the ethical issues of the case.
-Cases in recent years have addressed timely issues including tainted money, #MeToo, and artificial intelligence.
+Teams develop arguments using the provided source material to address the questions presented in the case.
+Cases in recent years have addressed timely issues including medical ethics, #MeToo, and artificial intelligence.

 Powered by the Hadar Institute and supported by Maimonides Fund, the competition offers students the opportunity to present their arguments in front of a panel of expert judges.
-Our aim is to inspire rigorous ethical debate rooted in Jewish legal wisdom, providing students an international stage to engage the most significant moral challenges facing the Jewish community and the world.
+Our aim is to inspire rigorous ethical debate rooted in Jewish legal wisdom, providing students an international stage to engage the most significant challenges of our time.

 We offer students an empowering look at the inner workings of Jewish legal tradition.
-In the months leading up to the competition, students are provided a detailed case involving a contemporary ethical quandary.
-They collaborate under the guidance of an advisor to craft a written decision and oral argument based on a provided sourcebook of curated sources.
+In the months leading up to the competition, students are provided a detailed case involving a contemporary ethical quandary and a sourcebook of relevant Jewish texts.
 Following a shabbat celebrated in community, students debate their rulings in front of a panel of expert judges.

 Jewish scholarship has always involved vigorous minds engaged in lively debate.
-We model this dynamic process on an international stage, demonstrating to students how Jewish wisdom can span cultures, geography, and time to influence our moral clarity today.
-Through a deep engagement with the sources, we aim to inspire the development of moral leadership skills rooted in the timeless wisdom of Jewish texts.
+We model this dynamic process on an international stage, demonstrating to students how Jewish wisdom can span cultures, geography, and time, to offer unique insight into the most complex questions of today.
+Through a deep engagement with the sources, we aim to inspire the development of ethical leadership skills rooted in the timeless wisdom of Jewish texts.

 In preparation for our annual competitions, students are provided a detailed case which engages a contemporary ethical issue.
 Our sourcebooks contain curated texts spanning the full breadth of Jewish tradition; ancient and medieval texts are juxtaposed with modern perspectives from our present moment.
 A strong argument will engage these sources and bring them into conversation with each other.